AleJimenezRJ/cassandra-example/README.md

 The original [base code](https://github.com/reljicd/spring-boot-cassandra) belongs to user [reljicd](https://github.com/reljicd).
 All credit of that due to him.
 This version has been updated and refactored with:

-- Compatibility with newer versions of Java, Maven and Docker
+- Compatibility with newer versions of Spring Boot, Swagger, Java, Maven and Docker
 - Simplified package structure (`cassandra` instead of `com.reljicd`)
 - 3-node distributed Cassandra cluster configuration
 - One-command deployment script